-Abbie Knight, Legal Assistant:
+Abbie Knight, Legal Assistant

-- Began working as a Legal Assistant for Meldon Law in 1979. - Has over 30 years of knowledge and experience working with the Courthouse and the DMV on DUI cases in Marion and Alachua County.
+- Began working as a legal assistant for the Law Office of Jeffrey Meldon in 1979. - Has over 30 years of knowledge and experience working with the Courthouse and the DMV on DUI cases in Gainesville and Alachua County.

 Technical issues can often be the difference between winning and losing a criminal DUI case or the civil DMV license suspension.
-Hiring an experienced DUI team will give you the best chance of recognizing these technical issues and identifying the legal defense that can make the difference between winning and losing.
+Hiring an experienced DUI team will give you the best chance of recognizing these technical issues, and identifying the legal defense that can make the difference between winning and losing.

-Contact Us Today @ 1 800 373 8000 to Find out More about Our Team and how We Can Help You
+Contact Us Today @ 1 800 373 8000 to Find Out More About Our Team and How We Can Help You